h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 This specification is compatible with existing implementations of RADIUS/TLS and RADIUS/DTLS.
 There is no need to define an ALPN name for those protocols, as implementations can simply not send an ALPN name when those protocols are used.
 Backwards compatibility with existing implementations is both required, and assumed.

 This specification is compatible with all past and future RADIUS specifications.
 There is no need for any RADIUS specification to mention this transport profile by name, or to make provisions for this specification.
-This specification instead defines how to transform RADIUS into RADIUS/1.1.
+This specification defines how to transform RADIUS into RADIUS/1.1, and no further discussion of that transformation is necessary.

 In short, when negotiated on a connection, this specification permits implementations to avoid MD5 when signing packets, or obfuscating certain attributes.